romanvm/django-tinymce4-lite/docs/index.rst

 .. figure:: _static/screenshot.png
   :alt: TinyMCE 4 in Django Admin

-  *TinyMCE 4 editor in Django Admin Interface*
+  *TinyMCE 4 editor in Django Admin interface*

 In this fork all legacy and broken code has been cleaned in order to provide simple but full-featured TinyMCE 4 experience in Django projects.